XOYO

 XOYO is a nightclub in London.
 It is located on Cowper Street near Old Street station in Islington.

 History

-The two-room club opened in 2010, occupying a converted print works.
+The two-room, 800-capacity club opened in 2010, occupying a converted print works.
 It was bought and renovated by The Columbo Group.

 Eats Everything became the club's first resident in January 2015.

 In November 2014, XOYO launched Gloria's, a mixed gay and straight night, alongside polysexual East London collective Sink the Pink.

+In 2021 the venue was taken over by entertainment company TEG MJR, which operated it until late 2025.

 A sister venue, XOYO Birmingham, opened in Birmingham in autumn 2023.

+In 2025 XOYO London changed ownership and was acquired by Propaganda Independent Venues.
+A two-month refurbishment included a new Void soundsystem and total redesign of both the Basement and Jungle rooms.
+The club held its re-opening party on Saturday, 31 January 2026.

 Accolades

 XOYO was voted into the "Top 100 Clubs" list by the readers of DJ Mag in 2020.